 (iii) Indiscriminate and uncontrolled exploitation of resources without consideration for the future have led to grave ecological problems like global warming, ozone layer depletion, environmental pollution and land degradation.

-Ans: The pattern of net sown area varies greatly from one state to another.
+Ans.
+The pattern of net sown area varies greatly from one state to another.
 It is over 80 percent of the total area in Punjab and Haryana.
-Geographical conditions like climate and soil here, are favourable for cultivation.
+Geographical conditions like climate and soil here are favorable for cultivation.
 Further, due to agricultural advancement through Green Revolution, more areas have been brought under cultivation.
 On the other hand, less than 10 percent of the total area is net sown area in Manipur, Mizoram, Arunachal Pradesh and Andaman and Nicobar Islands.
-Topographical constraints, unfavourable climate as well as socio-economic reasons account for the low proportion of net sown areas in these states.
+Topographical constraints, unfavorable climate as well as socio-economic reasons account for the low proportion of net sown areas in these states.
 On account of the vast expanse of India, its relief, climate, soil and socio-economic set-up vary from region to region accounting for the variation in the pattern of net sown area from one state to another.

-Ques 5: Analyse the four main factors which help in the formation of soil.
+Q.5.
+Analyze the four main factors which help in the formation of soil.

-Ans: Relief, nature of parent rock or bedrock, climate, vegetation and other forms of life, especially decomposers, and time are important factors in the formation of soil.
+Ans.
+Relief, nature of parent rock or bedrock, climate, vegetation and other forms of life, especially decomposers, and time are important factors in the formation of soil.
 Weathering of the parent rocks due to climatic factors like change of temperature, wind and frost action and rainfall and natural forces like action of running water, wind, glaciers etc., lead to disintegration of rocks.